tibinthomas9/tibinthomas9/README.md

 - 💬 Ask me about ...
 - 📫 How to reach me: [Twitter](https://twitter.com/tibinT9) �
 - ⚡ Fun fact: everything is funny if you can laugh at it
+- [Barebone portfolio site done as part of college work](https://comp229assign01.herokuapp.com/aboutme) Just keeping in here in case i forgets the path